 We may purchase equipment, materials and substrates for use by our back-end manufacturing service providers from a number of suppliers and our operations depend upon obtaining deliveries of adequate supplies of equipment and materials on a timely basis.
-Our third-party suppliers also depend on the same timely delivery of adequate guantities of equipment and materials in the manufacture of our products.
+Our third-party suppliers also depend on the same timely delivery of adequate quantities of equipment and materials in the manufacture of our products.
 In addition, as many of our products increase in technical complexity, we rely on our third-party suppliers to update their processes in order to continue meeting our back-end manufacturing needs.
 Certain equipment and materials that are used in the manufacture of our products are available only from a limited number of suppliers, or in some cases, a sole supplier.
-We also depend on a limited number of suppliers to provide the majority of certain types of integrated circuit packages for our microprocessors, including our APU products.
+We also depend on a limited number of suppliers to provide the majority of certain types of IC packages for our microprocessors, including our APU products.
 Similarly, certain non-proprietary materials or components such as memory, printed circuit boards (PCBs), interposers, substrates and capacitors used in the manufacture of our products are currently available from only a limited number of suppliers.
-If we are unable to procure a stable supply of equipment, materials or substrates on an ongoing basis and at reasonable costs to meet our production requirements, we could experience a shortage in equipment, materials or substrate supply or an increase in production costs, which could have a material adverse effect on our business.
+If we are unable to procure a stable supply of memory, equipment, materials or substrates on an ongoing basis and at reasonable costs to meet our production requirements, we could experience a shortage in memory, equipment, materials or substrate supply or an increase in production costs, which could have a material adverse effect on our business.
 We have long-term purchase commitments and prepayment arrangements with some of our suppliers.
 If the delivery of such supply is delayed or does not occur for any reason, it could materially impact our ability to procure and process the required volume of supply to meet customer demand.
 Conversely, a decrease in customer demand could result in excess inventory and an increase in our production costs, particularly since we have prepayment arrangements with certain suppliers.
-Because some of the equipment and materials that we and our third-party manufacturers purchase are complex, it is sometimes difficult to substitute one equipment or materials supplier for another.
+Because some of the equipment and ma

 From time to time, suppliers may extend lead times, limit supply or increase prices due to capacity constraints or other factors.
 Also, some of these materials and components may be subject to rapid changes in price and availability.
 Interruption of supply or increased demand in the industry could cause shortages and price increases in various essential materials.
 Dependence on a sole supplier or a limited number of suppliers exacerbates these risks.
 If we are unable to procure certain of these materials for our back-end manufacturing operations, or our third-party manufacturers are unable to procure materials for manufacturing our products, our business would be materially adversely affected.

-Failure to achieve expected manufacturing yields for our products could negatively impact our financial results.
+Failure to achieve expected manufacturing yields for our products could negatively impact our results of operations.